Erwan Kurtubi: Deputy Regent and Regent of Pandeglang

 Kurtubi won the election with 43 percent of the votes, defeating Narulita who won 37 percent of the votes.
-However, Kurtubi's victory was short lived, as Narulita filed a electoral fraud case against him, citing Kurtubi's prior instruction to civil servants.
+However, Kurtubi's victory was short lived, as Narulita filed an electoral fraud case against him, citing Kurtubi's prior instruction to civil servants.
 Narulita requested a reelection, and the court fulfilled her request through a decision on 4 November 2010.
 About two weeks after the decision was released, Kurtubi resigned from his post as regent and was replaced by West Javanese government bureaucrat Asmudji H.W.
 Kurtubi managed to win the second election, this time with 49 percent of votes.
 Similar to before, Narulita attempted to dispute the results, but this time the court refused to accept her dispute and confirmed the results instead.
 Kurtubi was sworn in on 10 March 2011.

 Immediately after winning the election, Kurtubi appointed his civil servant supporters to strategic posts in the government, while removing Narulita's supporters from the bureaucracy and placed them in less important positions.
 For example, Pandeglang's secretary of agricultural and husbandry agency was placed as an elementary school teacher in an impoverished village around the outskirts of Pandeglang.
 Kurtubi's term ended on 10 March 2016 and he was replaced by Pandeglang regional secretary Wahid Maulany.

 Kurtubi died at Muhammadiyah Hospital in Bandung on 11 February 2023, at the age of 72.
 His body was interred at the Ar-Rahman Great Mosque cemetery, a cemetery for deceased regents of Pandeglang, a day later.